-Eat Well with fresh organic veggies!
-Eat “zoodles” – zuke spiraled noodles!
+Fresh organic veggie ideas: Eat “zoodles” – zuke spiraled noodles!
 Share your summer recipes on facebook… We will!

 Pests, Diseases, Weeds, and Pruning

 - As the weather becomes more hot and humid, you are more likely to see pests and fungus infect your plants.
 Keep a watch for:

 - Japanese Beetles – unfortunately it’s that time of year again when the beetles come out.
 We can help you with this so stop by and talk with our staff.